Super group, Il Divo, headlines Van Wezels' 50th anniversary

-SARASOTA — Making their Sarasota debut, Il Divo headlines the Van Wezel’s 50th Anniversary Celebration at 7 p.m.
+SARASOTA — Making its Sarasota debut, Il Divo headlines the Van Wezel’s 50th Anniversary Celebration at 7 p.m.
 Sunday, Jan.
 5.

-The group transcends categorization, uniting the classical and the popular in multiple languages and infusing the passion of opera into their performances worldwide for over a decade.
+The group transcends categorization, uniting the classical and the popular in multiple languages and infusing the passion of opera into its performances worldwide for more than a decade.

-The quartet has earned more than a hundred gold and platinum awards in more than 30 countries and has solidified their status as a global sensation with a timeless sound.
+The quartet has earned more than 100 gold and platinum awards in more than 30 countries and has solidified its status as a global sensation with a timeless sound.

 Limited seating remains for this concert.
 Purchase at vanwezel.org, the box office or at 941-953-3368.